Skip to content

 Replacement cost vs actual cost value

 Most (though not all) HO-3 policies pay out the actual cost value of personal property, while HO-5 policies are replacement cost policies, meaning they reimburse homeowners for the cost of replacing damaged or lost property at current market value.
-When an HO-3 policy reimburses on actual cost value, it accounts for depreciation.
+When an HO-3 policy reimburses actual cost value, it accounts for depreciation.

 This distinction means that if the homeowner’s five-year old TV is damaged due to a fire, under an actual cost policy, the homeowner will only be reimbursed the amount a five-year old TV is worth in today’s market.
 With a replacement cost plan, the homeowner is reimbursed the amount it costs to replace their damaged TV at today’s sticker price.